yppaarth/Literary_Lane/README.md

 ## Introduction
 It is a Book Recommendation System is designed to help users discover new books based on their interests.
 It features a simple two-page interface: the first page displays the top 50 books, and the second page provides personalized book recommendations based on the user's input.
-The recommendations are genre-based, offering four books similar to the one submitted by the user.
+The recommendations are Similar or same genre, offering four books similar to the one submitted by the user.
 The system utilizes a dataset from Kaggle to ensure a wide variety of genres and options.